gtmadureira/build-secure-gpg-key/README.md

 If we have steal your device, we must send a certificate because of course, we are the only ones to have the secret key.

-So, you have to boot on tails.
+So, you have to boot on tails:

     $ tar -xvf elliot_alderson@protonmail.com_master_keys.tar
     $ gpg --import elliot*.key